6th Rajputana Rifles: Uniforms

 The 6th Rajputana Rifles adopted rifle green tunics with scarlet red facings that was similar to the King's Royal Rifle Corps.
 The practice dates back to the necessity for specially trained light troops in the wake of the American Revolutionary War.
 The Americans were quick to realise that irregular and open formations were the best tactics for fighting over a wild and sparsely populated country, much of which was wooded.
 A large proportion of Americans were marksmen armed with rifles which enabled them to pick off the British officers and sergeants.
 To counter the American tactics, light companies, many of them armed with rifles, were specially trained in all battalions on service there.
 Subsequently, whole battalions were raised with all ranks armed with rifles, and this would give rise to Rifle Regiments such as the King's Royal Rifle Corps which the 6th Rajputana Rifles was modelled after.

 Pouch belt

-It was generally realised that firepower was of major importance; and one of the first orders issued after the return of the troops was to speed up the "Manual Exercise".
+As firepower was of the greatest importance one of the first orders issued after the return of the troops was to speed up the "Manual Exercise".
 To provide for the increased expenditure of ammunition entailed by this, orders were issued for men armed with the rifle to wear a belt over the left shoulder to provide a second pouch for cartridges, leading to the creation of the "Pouch Belt" worn by the officers in Review Order.